ditojs/dito/packages/admin/README.md

 }
 ```

 This component uses an API to fetch its data.
 It also has a placeholder which is displayed in the input field until data is entered.
-The API provides JSON with an array of dictionaries. labelKey retrieves the label that is diplayed to the user. valueKey the value of the options.
-Options with the same groupBy value can be merged into groups.
+The API provides JSON with an array of dictionaries. `label` retrieves the label that is diplayed to the user. `value` the value of the options.
+Options with the same `groupBy` value can be merged into groups.

 ```js
 country: {